PBIS - Positive Behavior Intervention and Supports

 How do We Teach It?

 Student expectations are taught at the beginning of the school year by staff members.
 Lessons, routines, and procedures are taught in all areas of the building, on school grounds, and for special events.
 Below, is the matrix we use as a reference and guideline to ensure everyone is reinforcing and reteaching expected behaviors.

 How are Positive Behaviors Recognized?

-Our entire stafff has been trained to reinforce and praise students, with specific feedback, when they meet our school expectations.
-In addition, students are given "Positive Points" for students who exemplify these three character traits.
+Our entire staff has been trained to reinforce and praise students, with specific feedback, when they meet our school expectations.
+In addition, students are given "All In Points" for students who exemplify these three character traits.
 These points can be saved and cashed in for rewards at various times throughout the week, month, and year.